Supplier partner profiles

 Each Enerkem waste-to-biofuels and chemicals facility creates high quality jobs and helps communities increase their waste diversion rate to as high as 90%.
-An independent study by Doyletech Corporation evaluated that 610 direct and indirect jobs were created during the construction of the Enerkem Alberta Biofuels facility in Edmonton, Canada, while 152 direct and indirect permanent jobs are created during operations.
+An independent study by Doyletech Corporation evaluated that 610 direct and indirect jobs were created during the construction of the Enerkem Alberta Biofuels facility in Edmonton, Canada, while over 150 direct and indirect permanent jobs are created during operations.

 “In Edmonton, a city of nearly 900,000, we have changed the way we view trash.”